-- actually be transmitted from a physical aid to navigation (physical AIS aid to navigation); - apparently be transmitted from a physical aid to navigation (synthetic AIS aid to navigation); or - be transmitted to represent a non-existent aid to navigation (virtual AIS aid to navigation).
+- actually be transmitted from a physical aid to navigation (physical AIS aid to navigation); - appear to be transmitted from a physical aid to navigation but is actually transmitted from an AIS base station (synthetic AIS aid to navigation); or - be transmitted from an AIS base station to represent an aid to navigation where a physical aid to navigation does not exist (virtual AIS aid to navigation).

 It is not required to encode AIS information on ENCs, as ENCs are intended to be used in conjunction with ECDIS as part of an Integrated Bridge System, in which AIS targets are displayed when in range.
-If, however, Producing Authority's wish to indicate the presence of a physical or synthetic AIS aid to navigation to aid in the route planning process or for use in ECS or other navigation systems, this may be done using the attribute INFORM on the physical aid to navigation structure (master) object (see clause 12.1.1), e.g. Automatic Identification System (AIS) aid to navigation.
+If, however, Producing Authorities wish to indicate the presence of a physical or synthetic AIS aid to navigation to aid in the route planning process or for use in ECS or other navigation systems, this may be done using the attribute INFORM on the physical aid to navigation structure (master) object (see clause 12.1.1), e.g. Automatic Identification System (AIS) aid to navigation.